Key Takeaways

 Financial Landscape After Startup: Navigating Company Taxes

-• Regular tax declaration is necessary, yet it does not equate to immediate tax payment.
-The obligation to pay taxes hinges on the declaration’s specifics.
+- Regular tax declaration is necessary, yet it does not equate to immediate tax payment.
+The obligation to pay taxes depends on the filing result, taxable income, input tax credits, withholding obligations, and other facts.

 Caring for Your Workforce: Labor and Health Insurance